Starburst Galaxy

 • An AWS S3 bucket location for which you have read and write access.

-• AWS credentials such as an IAM role to allow access to the S3 bucket.
+• An AWS cross-account IAM role to allow access to the S3 bucket.

 • A known working Kafka stream with at least one active topic.